knhcr/sd-webui-prompt-cards-manager/README.md

   - Enter any prompt you want to register for this card
   - Completion by [a1111-sd-webui-tagcomplete](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete) works
-  - If a txt file with the same name as the image exists (e.g. `foo.txt` for `foo.png`), the content of that txt file will be automatically loaded into the `Prompt` text area.
+  - If a txt file with the same name as the image exists (e.g. `foo.txt` for `foo.png`), the content in the txt file will be automatically loaded into the `Prompt` text area.

 * Negative Prompt
   - Same as Prompt

 * Description
-  - Use this as a memo for card description
+  - Use this textarea as your memo for card description

 * Replace Mode
-  - When checked, Prompt and Negative Prompt are inserted with decorative lines Also, if text of the same category is already entered, that location will be replaced
+  - When checked, Prompt and Negative Prompt are inserted with decorative lines Also, if text of the same category is already exists in Prompt / Negative Prompt area, that location will be replaced.
-  - When turned off, decorative lines are not used and text is simply added to the end of the current Prompt and Negative Prompt
+  - When unchecked, decorative lines are not used and text is simply added to the bottom of the current Prompt and Negative Prompt

 * CNet Enabled
   - Determines whether to display a button to set the card image to Control Net for this card